Logistics and Production

 Supported by

-This project is part of the German BMWi research program „Fünftes ziviles Luftfahrtforschungsprogramm, 3.
+This project is part of the German BMWi research program„Fünftes ziviles Luftfahrtforschungsprogramm, 3.
 Aufruf“ .
-This program sponsors the development of technologies, which can be applied to solve various problems of the commercial aviation industry.
+This program sponsors the development of technologies to address various problems in the commercial aviation industry.

 Description

-Within the joint research project OPs-TIMAL the FAU has two main contributions.
-The first one is to provide robust solutions for fleeting and routing aircrafts, also under uncertain conditions and under disruptions.
-Therefore it is necessary to find an effective algorithm, which should be structured in a way, that the outcome is a practicable flight plan – even in case of major disruptions.
+Within the joint research project OPs-TIMAL, the FAU has two main contributions.
+The first one is to provide robust solutions for fleeting and routing aircraft, also under uncertain conditions and under disruptions.
+Therefore, it is necessary to find an effective algorithm that is structured so that the outcome is a practicable flight plan – even in the event of major disruptions.
 The second main part executed by the FAU is to supervise the combination of the partial solutions obtained by the project partners in a holistic optimization framework.
-Goals are to detect and compensate the conflicts between the partial solutions, to find holistic solutions and to realize benefits by taking advantage of dependencies.
+Goals are to detect and compensate for conflicts among partial solutions, to find holistic solutions, and to realize benefits by leveraging dependencies.

 People involved